-Confirmation is offered to students in the 8th grade and above.
-(Requests for adult confirmation or reception into the Episcopal church should be directed to Rev. Allison.)
+Confirmation Class: Confirmation is offered to students in the 8th grade and above.
+To learn more about Adult Confirmation or being received into the Episcopal church please contact the rector at firstname.lastname@example.org

 Nursery: Linda Pierpont, email@example.com

-Join this team to prepare sandwiches and/or deliver them to homeless men and women on the streets of New York City – Jean Sears, email@example.com
+Midnight Run: Join this team to prepare sandwiches and/or deliver them to homeless men and women on the streets of New York City – Jean Sears, email@example.com

-In the past 23 years, St. Barnabas has donated over $790,000 to charitable organizations as a direct result of our clothing sales.
+Outreach Clothing Sale (November) & Vintage Sale (Summer): St. Barnabas has donated over $960,000 to charitable organizations as a direct result of our clothing sales.
 You can volunteer to help before and/or during our sales.
 We need help sorting incoming clothing during the year, setting up and running the sales.
-In addition, we need homemade soups and baked goods to sell.
 You can also help by donating your gently used clothing and accessories – Linda Pierpont, firstname.lastname@example.org and Cathy Hansen, email@example.com

-REPAIR stands for Rivertowns Episcopal Parishes Action on Inclusion and Race, and is an inter-parish organization dedicated to racial inclusion and justice – https://www.repairrivertowns.org/ – Karl Weber, firstname.lastname@example.org
+REPAIR: REPAIR stands for Rivertowns Episcopal Parishes Action on Inclusion and Race, and is an inter-parish organization dedicated to racial inclusion and justice – https://www.repairrivertowns.org/ – Karl Weber, firstname.lastname@example.org

 Altar Guild: Sarah Gardner,email@example.com

 Choirs: Jesse Goldberg, firstname.lastname@example.org.
 Our adult choir welcomes anyone in the parish who wishes to sing!
-The choir sings on Sundays at the 10:00 AM service and occasional special services.
-Practice is on Thursday evenings at 7:30 pm.
-We sing Sundays during the 10:00 am services.
+The choir rehearses at 9:15 am on Sundays for the 10:00 am service.